 - National Institutes of Health (NIH)

 - U.S. Department of Agriculture (USDA)

-Number of UK-US projects funded
+Number of projects we co-funded

 - Spatial epidemiology of a vector-borne plant virus: interactions between landscape, hosts, vectors and an emerging disease of potatoes - Alison G. Power, Cornell University, USA and Lesley Torrance, University of St. Andrews, UK

 - Persistence of a highly contagious pathogen: ecological and evolutionary mechanisms in foot-and-mouth disease virus - Anna E. Jolles, Oregon State University, USA and Nicholas Juleff, The Pirbright Institute, UK

 - Understanding the effects of spatial structure on evolution of virulence in the real world: honeybees and their destructive parasites - Jacobus de Roode, Emory University, USA and Mike Boots, University of Exeter, UK

 The research is expected to address international research priorities that will inform and impact on policy and practice, in particular: